Joe Biden turns focus to Wisconsin with battle-tested hires

 Baldwin praised the team as “some of the best Democratic talent Wisconsin has to offer,” and she singled out Melfi and Spector for “unparalleled knowledge” of how to win in the closely divided state.

 Democrats’ Wisconsin operation will be based in Milwaukee.
-Rudolph and Ellis are Black and will play key roles in the city, where a large portion of the state’s Black population lives.
+Randolph and Ellis are Black and will play key roles in the city, where a large portion of the state’s Black population lives.

 The latest announcements are part of the battleground rollout that campaign manager Jen O’Malley Dillon has promised for weeks.
 Top Biden advisers said they’ve intentionally recruited state leadership teams with previous relevant success.